Skip to main content

 The most direct enforcement evidence gap.
 CoSAI recommends comprehensive logging and immutable audit records, but standardized audit logging across MCP implementations does not yet exist.
 More fundamentally: logs are mutable, passive, and producer-controlled.

 Signed enforcement receipts replace mutable logs with a cryptographic proof structure.
-Each receipt is signed with Ed25519 over SHA-256 of JCS-canonicalized content (Claim 3, Claims 3(d-f)).
-Receipts are hash-linked via SHA-256 of structural metadata.
-Merkle inclusion proofs (Claim 9) detect omissions.
-Periodic checkpoints via Merkle roots (Claim 12) anchor the chain.
+Each receipt is signed with Ed25519 over SHA-256 of JCS-canonicalized content.
+Receipts are hash-linked via SHA-256 of the canonical receipt including its signature.
+Merkle inclusion proofs detect omissions.
+Periodic checkpoints via Merkle roots anchor the chain.

 The evidence bundle is a portable verification unit requiring only standard Ed25519 and SHA-256 operations.
 No network callbacks.
 No proprietary tooling.
 Verification produces the same PASS/FAIL result regardless of where or when it is executed.